Comrie to Callander Hill Track Show path on map

 OS Landranger 57 (Stirling & The Trossachs area)

 This hill track running from Comrie to Callander passes up Glen Artney and thence down the Keltie Water.
-Tom Weir interviewed the shepherd of Glen Artney, Pat Macnab, for the June 1977 issue of the Scots Magazine.
+Tom Weir interviewed the shepherd of Glen Artney, Pat Macnab, for the June 1977 issue of The Scots Magazine.
 Pat was brought up at the Auchinner: "My grandfather died in it, and my uncle left Glen Artney only eight years before my father came to it, so the Macnabs have a long connection with the top of the glen...
 My daughter was the first lassie to be married in the wee kirk for 50 years".
 The school in the glen is now closed, but in Pat's day there were 27 on the register, "It's the only school I ever went to.
 From April to October we never wore shoes.
 I didn't notice the two-mile walk to school, for my feet were like leather".
 Pat's father had shepherded the glen before him, "I did my first lambing on Ben Vorlich.
 It was 1927, and I was 14.
 I stayed in the old house of Dubh Choirein - you've slept in it so you know it's not much of a place, but it was furnished in those days".
 After World War II, Pat shepherded Glen Artney from Dalclathick, a cottage then without running water or toilet until he made one.
 When Pat and his wife Isobel's daughter caught pneumonia, they took her to Comrie by pony and cart.
 Pat talked too about the declining population of the glen: "When the shooting lodges were staffed in summer, it could rise to 150.
 It never gets above two dozen now".
 As a result, the use of buildings has changed - Mailerfuar, south-east of Mailerbeg, was once a gamekeeper's cottage but by 1977 was a haybarn.
 It is evident that Pat misses the old community spirit of the glen, modern amenity not making up for the people who have left, the folk would rally round to help when need be.
 "Folk are very mobile now.
 My mother made only one trip a year from the glen, and that was to the Rural outing".